-Suffolk ranks as one of the richest counties in terms of its heritage assets, hosting over 13,000 designated listed buildings and 173 conservation areas as well as numerous undesignated buildings of local importance.
+Suffolk ranks as one of the richest counties in terms of its heritage assets.
+It hosts over 13,000 designated listed buildings and 173 conservation areas as well as numerous buildings of local importance.

-The cultural, environmental, economic and social contribution of these to Suffolk cannot be overestimated.
+The cultural, environmental, economic and social contribution of Suffolk’s heritage to the county cannot be overestimated.

 SPS monitors planning applications affecting the county’s conservation areas and listed buildings.
 We pride ourselves on making sound, well-argued representations to prevent harmful impacts on this precious heritage.
 We also work to ensure that the policy framework for the management of Suffolk’s heritage is effective.